camepidem/cbsd_model_development/README.md

 - The ABC fitting code that acts upon these datasets
 - The plotting code to generate the results presented in the paper

-The code for the MPEM simulator can be found here: `TODO: INSERT RICH'S REPO URL`
+The code for the MPEM simulator can be found here: https://github.com/camepidem/MPEM

 It is important to note that fitting/validation simulations were generally run in batches of a few thousand simulations that were subsequently merged and then analysed.
 Therefore, this iterative generation of simulations, analysis and merging is integral to the code workflow.